 Bigger and heavier lorries needed to meet EV technology

 The parts industry want to increase vehicle sizes and weights to compensate for heavy batteries required to move lorries and goods.
 The topic is under discussion with EU legislators and now CLEPA has come up with these proposals as the industry moves towards a 2050 deadline.
-The international transport, trade and manufacturing of vehicles and movement of goods means if these proposals are … [Read more...]
+The international transport, trade and manufacturing of vehicles and movement of … [Read more...]

 - 1